 - not applicable for goods subject to prohibitions and restrictions

-- Tax return must be filed electronically in the member state of registration in the following month and payment made
+- The tax return must be filed electronically in the member state of registration the following month, and payment must be made.

 - Subsequent treatments, e.g. remission/refund applications for returns, post-clearance recovery, appeal procedures, etc.

-The European Commission, in close cooperation with Member States’ customs authorities and relevant e-commerce stakeholders, has produced the Importation and Exportation of low value consignments guide.
-The Explanatory Notes on VAT e-commerce rules add relevant explanations and practical examples on customs rules, formalities and processes as well as the explanations on VAT e-commerce rules.
+The European Commission, in close cooperation with Member States’ customs authorities and relevant e-commerce stakeholders, has produced the Importation and Exportation of low-value consignments guide.
+The Explanatory Notes on VAT e-commerce rules add relevant explanations and practical examples of customs rules, formalities, and processes, as well as the explanations on VAT e-commerce rules.

 Change in liability for marketplaces

-Another important adjustment is that merchants who arrange the resale of goods under 150 euros from a third country to the EU through the use of an electronic interface, such as a marketplace, platform, portal or similar, will be treated as if they had received and supplied these goods themselves.
+Another significant adjustment is that merchants who arrange the resale of goods under 150 euros from a third country to the EU through an electronic interface, such as a marketplace, platform, portal or similar, will be treated as if they had received and supplied these goods themselves.
 They thus become tax debtors and liable.

-To manage these new challenges legally compliant, eClear offers a full-service customs solution for marketplaces, merchants and platforms: Declare.
-Declare takes over the correct classification of the goods to be imported according to the customs tariff and calculates the expected import tax (customs and VAT) as well as fees already in the checkout process, displays them and thus creates cost transparency for the consumer.
+To manage these new challenges legally compliant, eClear offers a full-service customs solution for marketplaces, merchants, and platforms: Declare.
+Declare takes over the correct classification of the goods to be imported according to the customs tariff and calculates the expected import tax (customs and VAT) and fees already in the checkout process, displays them and thus creates cost transparency for the consumer.
 Declare collects the entire invoice amount from the buyer directly in the checkout process via the integrated payment module.
-The customs declaration for the import is done electronically and fully integrated into the merchant’s supply chain.
+The customs declaration for the import is made electronically and fully integrated into the merchant’s supply chain.
 Customs and VAT liability risks are transferred to eClear.
-Neither the merchant nor the consumer has to deal with customs clearance.
+Both the merchant and the consumer have to deal with customs clearance.

 Your eClear contact for customs compliance is Andreas Weidner, Vice President Customs.
-Please contact him for any further questions.
+Don’t hesitate to get in touch with him for any further questions.